DhabiaKM/Performing-Robots-Fall-2022/September19/README.md

 This reading was an interesting introduction to a new topic, HRI.

-The most interesting ideas discussed:
+The most interesting ideas discussed, some observations I have made and a few questions:

 <ol>
   <li>Performance as a space for experimentation of HRI.</li>